-Creating an icing that was simple and quick was key for us.
-You’re already going to the work of making gingerbread cookie dough, chilling it, rolling and cutting it out.
 The last thing you need is a time-intensive icing that requires specialty ingredients.
-We kept things simple—confectioners’ sugar (aka powdered sugar), corn syrup, extract (which is optional) and a pinch of salt.
+We keep things simple—confectioners’ sugar (aka powdered sugar), corn syrup, extract (which is optional), and a pinch of salt.

 The most important ingredient in this gingerbread cookie icing is the corn syrup.
 It gives the icing a luscious, shiny texture while still being able to dry out and nearly fully set.